How to Make CBD Crystals

 Crystallization Process Using a Chromatography Machine

-First, you will need a filter for your chromatography machine.
-You can use sand as a filter, but it must be very fine to yield the best results.
-After setting up, you pour unpurified extract into the column.
-The sand will act as a filtration machine, and a pump or pressurized hose will help push the CBD molecules through the sand for further purification.
+First, let’s talk about that filter.
+You can use sand, but it must be very fine to yield the best results.
+After setting up your machine, pour your unpurified extract into the column.
+The sand will act as a filtration machine, and a pump or pressurized hose will help push CBD molecules through the sand for further purification.

-At the bottom of the column, the purified extract is collected and stored together with the evaporable solution.
-For maximum purity, this process can be repeated several times.
-However, with every repetition, the quantity of the end product is reduced.
-In order to obtain the finished crystal product, you have to heat your solution to achieve evaporation.
+At the bottom of the column, you collect your purified extract, storing it with the evaporable solution.
+For maximum purity, you can repeat this process several times.
+Just remember, with every repetition, you’ll reduce the quantity of your end product.
+Finally, in order to get the finished product, you have to heat your solution to achieve evaporation.
 And when you do?
 You’ll be left with purified CBD crystals.

 How Are CBD Crystals Used?

-CBD crystals are pretty versatile and can be used in many different ways.
-Because they are tasteless and odorless, your options for using them abound.
-Here are some popular ways to use them:
+CBD crystals are pretty versatile.
+Because they are tasteless and odorless, they have many uses.
+Here are some popular options:

-If cooking with CBD, crystals are great additions to recipes, since they don’t add flavor or taste.
-However, it’s essential to note that high temperatures will make CBD lose its potency.
-For this reason, if you want to cook with CBD crystals, dissolve the crystals in cooking oils or butter, and maintain the cooking/baking temperature between 350- and 400-degrees Fahrenheit.
-Cooking at a higher temperature will cause the crystals to lose their potency.
+If you cook with CBD, crystals make great recipe additions, since they don’t add flavor or taste.
+But remember that high temperatures make CBD lose its potency.
+For this reason, if you want to cook with CBD crystals, first dissolve them in cooking oils or butter, then maintain your cooking/baking temperature between 350- and 400-degrees Fahrenheit.
+Cooking at higher temperatures will sap the crystals’ potency.

 Mixed in Beverages